-Date of determination: 25 February 2021 Note 1: If the development the subject of within a period of 2 years, or another period determination, the approval will lapse and od specified in the ap proval after the date of Note 2: here an approval has so lapsed, no the further approval of the local government • Note 3:If an applicant or owner is aggrieved review by the State Administrative Tribund Development Act 2005 Part 14.
-An applicate determination. al in accordance with the Planning and Signed: Dated: for and on behalf of the Shire of Boyup Br ook.
+Note 1: If the development the subject of this approval is not substantially commenced within a period of 2 years, or another period specification, the approval will lapse and be determination. • • Note 2: here an approval has so lapsed, no development has further approval of the local government has • Note 3:If an applicant or owner is aggrieved by review by the State Administrative Tribunal in Development Act 2005 Part 14.
+An application determination. accordance with the Planning and Signed: Dated: for and on behalf of the Shire of Boyup Brook.